Last updated on January 14th, 2020 at 10:05 pm

-And because we love babies, we also love baby post offices — especially baby post offices sitting in the middle of the wide, wild Everglades.
+Just as we love babies, we also love baby post offices — especially baby post offices sitting in the middle of the wide, wild Everglades, like the Ochopee Post Office.

-Just such a place sits on the side of the road along Tamiami Trail (U.S. Highway 41) between Big Cypress National Preserve and the Gulf Coast section of Everglades National park, without a house in sight for miles.
+Situated along the Tamiami Trail (U.S. Highway 41) between Big Cypress National Preserve and the Gulf Coast section of Everglades National park, the Ochopee Post Office serves a community where there’s not a house in sight for miles.

 The post office hasn’t changed much in 50 years.
 In 1953, a fire destroyed the old post office/general store and a 7-foot-by-8-foot shed from a tomato farm was converted into the post office you see now.
 A historical marker tells the story.